 For the written problems, the typesetting software LaTeX will be used.
-All the programming work required for this course will be done using Java.
+All the programming work required for CPSC 418 will be done using Python.

-This course is predominantly lecture-based.
-CPSC 418 will also have a tutorial; attendance of this tutorial by PMAT 418 students is optional, subject to space in the classroom.
+Delivery is predominantly lecture-based, with shared lectures for CPSC 418 and MATH 318.
+CPSC 418 will also have tutorials, with one set of weekly tutorial sessions conducted in small groups while the other session is common for all CPSC 418 students.
+Attendance of tutorials by MATH 318 students is optional, subject to space in the classroom.
 Students' skills will be developed the following methods:

 |Beyond this Course|

-CPSC/PMAT 418 is highly suitable as a stand-alone course.
+CPSC 418/ and MATH 318 are highly suitable as a stand-alone course.
 In addition, CPSC 418 is a required course within the Concentration in Information Security offered as part of the BSc degree in Computer Science.
-The exact requirements for this concentration are listed at the end of Section 5.3.1 of the University calendar.
+The exact requirements for this concentration are listed at the end of Section 4.3.1 of the University calendar.

-To find out more about research in information security and privacy conducted at the University of Calgary, visit the web page of ISPIA, the U of C's Institute for Security, Privacy and Information Assurance.
+To find out more about research in information security at the University of Calgary, visit the U of C's Institute for Security, Privacy and Information Assurance (ISPIA).